Customizing Graph Neural Networks using Path Reweighting: Introduction

-By considering these intuitions, we propose Customized Graph Neural Network with Path Reweighting (CustomGNN).
-CustomGNN differentiates paths by extracting their high-level semantics and customizes node (graph) embeddings for specific downstream tasks by aggregating high-order information directly.
-In detail, customGNN first generates multi-perspective subgraphs; then, it calculates multiple path attention maps by extracting specific high-level semantic information from these subgraphs through a neural network with LSTM-based path weighting strategy; after that, customGNN aggregates features through these path attention maps; at last, it infuses these features with a multi-hop GNN.
-As a consequence, CustomGNN can automatically filter out noises and encode the most useful structural information for a specific task.
+Considering these aspects, we propose Customized Graph Neural Network with Path Reweighting (CustomGNN).
+CustomGNN differentiates paths by extracting their high-level semantics and customizes node (graph) embeddings by aggregating high-order information directly for specific downstream tasks.
+In detail, CustomGNN first generates multi-perspective subgraphs.
+Then, a neural network with LSTM-based~\cite{LSTM} path weighting strategy is proposed, which calculates multiple path attention maps by extracting specific high-level semantic information from these subgraphs.
+After that, CustomGNN aggregates features through these path attention maps so as to derive the task-oriented embeddings.
+Finally, we fuse these task-oriented embeddings with the generic embeddings from our multi-hop GNN.
+Consequently, CustomGNN can automatically filter out noise and encode the most useful structural information for specific tasks.

-Finally, we analyze the semantics of path weights for node classification task.
-We also empirically demonstrate that our method can effectively avoid the issues of over-smoothing and non-robustness, while mitigating the issue of overfitting.
-Moreover, we show the novel components proposed in this paper bring significant improvement in ablation experiments.